 Acknowledge your wins from last year

-I sat down this weekend and wrote out last year's wins for Phase 2.
+I sat down this weekend and wrote out last year's wins for Front Office GURU.
 It was a great activity and it helped me see that this was a great year for my business.
 I was able to give myself credit for things done well and it was a positive action as I move into 2018.
 Instead of focusing on some of the well-learned mistakes, I looked at what got me where I am today, and it gave me a great start for the new year.